echristina/NLP-Projects/Text_Classification_ESL/README.md

 ### Acknowledgment
 - This is an academic project.
-- Please note that due to privacy issues, we do not provide the dataset.
+- Please note that due to privacy issues, we do not provide the dataset or the codes.
 - I thank UBC-MDS CL and my team members for allowing me to make this project public.
 - The members of this group are:
 ```